polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Describe the high availability and disaster recovery provisions in your design.

     High availability is inherent part of any service deployed on Azure Stack Hub due to its architecture.
 This applies to both IaaS and PaaS services.
-Availabilty of Azure services is a subject to published and documented SLAs.
+Availability of Azure services is a subject to published and documented SLAs.
 Effectively, since all components of the proposed design rely on the combination of Azure Stack Hub and Azure services, the resulting solution is highly available.
 In addition, the database of the database tier for the US-based Mortgage Application in the FT datacenter in Dallas, TX is implemented by using the Always On Availability Group, with the asynchronous-commit mode.

     -   Disaster recovery provisions apply to the US-based deployment of the Mortgage Application infrastructure and rely on the following aspects of that infrastructure: